How Much Money Does a Hairstylist Make in a Year?

 Natural hair salon stylists make money by providing scalp and hair treatments, suggesting style choices, selling hair-care products, and collecting payments.
 They must maintain a clean work environment and sterilize their equipment, including scissors, blow dryers, curling irons, and hairbrushes.
 Those who work for themselves may need to handle administrative tasks like marketing, bookkeeping, budgeting, recruiting, managing, and encouraging other stylists.

 According to the job search website ZipRecruiter, the average pay for a hairstylist in 2021 is $29,779 per year or $14 per hour.
-ZipRecruiter discovered that typical hairstylist wages ranged from $14,000 to $52,500 per year throughout the country.
+ZipRecruiter discovered that typical hairstylist wages ranged from $14,000 to $52,500 annually throughout the country.

 Requirements differ somewhat per state, so check out what is required where you want to work.
 Most states require a person to have a high school diploma or GED to get a cosmetology license.
 After graduating from a state-approved barber or cosmetology school, stylists may seek licensure via exam.
 Typically, programs need nine months of full-time study, although this may vary.

-According to the internet site Beauty Schools Directory, the average cost of cosmetology school in 2020 was $10,000.
+According to the website Beauty Schools Directory, the average cost of a cosmetology school in 2020 was $10,000.
 Unsurprisingly, schools in major metropolitan regions like New York and Boston are usually more costly, while schools in suburban and rural areas are frequently less expensive.
 However, financial assistance may be available, so check with school authorities before enrolling.

 Earnings Potential in Different Locations